chris17453/ddb/README.md

-# ddb
+# ddb (delimited database)

  A serviceless sql interface for flat files written in python.

 ## use